Identifying the latent space geometry of network models through analysis of curvature: Simulation Evaluation

 Figures~\ref{fig: type1_error} and~\ref{fig:poweracrossK} show results for Type 1 error and power of the tests we propose using the simulation procedure described above.
 Each point in the boxplot is the fraction of rejections out of 250 graphs for a given set of latent space positions.
 The variation in the boxplot, therefore, represents heterogeneity across latent space locations that are consistent with the true underlying geometry and the simulation procedure we use.
 Figure~\ref{fig: type1_error} shows boxplots of the Type 1 error for each of the three null hypotheses for three values of $\ell$.
 We focus on variation in the Type 1 error across values of $\ell$ to see whether the properties of the~\citet{Politis} bootstrap procedure are preserved empirically.
 We see that, in all three cases, the Type 1 error decreases as the clique size increases.
 Further, for the Euclidean and hyperbolic cases the Type 1 error tends to be below the nominal level of five percent, but the spherical type 1 error is higher than five percent.
 In Figure \ref{fig:poweracrossK} we see that the power increases as we increase $K$ for all three geometries.
-Recall that all of our manifolds are locally Euclidean---indeed that is part of their definition.
+In these simulations we use $\ell = 5.$ Recall that all of our manifolds are locally Euclidean---indeed that is part of their definition.
 So, it is unsurprising, if not expected, that power against Euclidean alternatives rises more slowly than power against alternatives of the opposite curvature.
+Appendix \ref{sec: lattice_sims} contains more simulations.

-Moving now to the estimates of the minimal dimension, we consider $p \geq 2$ and take $\max(2, \hat p)$ as our estimate of the dimension of $\mathcal{M}^p(\kappa).$ In Table \ref{table: rank} we give our estimates of the dimension for the three geometries.
-Table \ref{table: rank} shows that our method is was always within one dimension in the simulation experiments we conducted.
-For the curved space, the simulated graph size was sufficient to achieve an accurate estimate of the minimal dimension in every simulated graph.
+Moving now to the estimates of the minimal dimension, we consider $p \geq 2$ and take $\max(2, \hat p)$ as our estimate of the dimension of $\mathcal{M}^{p^\star}(\kappa^\star).$ In Table \ref{table: rank} we give our estimates of the dimension for the three geometries.